EmmanuelPat6/Robotics_Lab_Homework_1/README.md

     ```
 The image viewed by the camera will also be displayed automatically.

-4. To show the image captured by the camera separately, it is possible to see it through rqt_image_view.
+4. To show the image captured by the camera separately, it is possible to see it through `rqt_image_view`.
 Run
     ```shell
     rqt
     ```
-and go in Plugins->Visualization->Image View and select /videocamera.
+and go in `Plugins->Visualization->Image` View and select `/videocamera`.

-To appreciate the camera behavior, it is possible to add some objects in the Gazebo Environment
+To appreciate the camera behavior, it is possible to add some objects in the `Gazebo Environment`.

-5. To give other commands to the robot, it is necessary to stop the arm_controller node (in which there are the Publisher and the Subscriber).
+5. To give other commands to the robot, it is necessary to stop the `arm_controller` node (in which there are the Publisher and the Subscriber).
 It is both possible to use this command
     ```shell
     ros2 topic pub /position_controller/commands std_msgs/msg/Float64MultiArray "data: [0.0, 0.0, 0.0, 0.0]"
     ```